-The updated BAF for Q4 2024/25 (including interim Q1 2025/26 position) is available at Appendix 1.
+The updated BAF for Q1 2025/26 is available at Appendix 1.
 The BAF is monitored through the Executive, Audit, Quality and Safety and Finance, Performance and Investment Committees before submission to the Board.

 All ICB risks are assessed against the Integrated Care System's goals with the highest risk score used to determine the overall risk to the achievement of each goal.